15 Adventurous Things to Do in Chiapas, Mexico

 The Lagos de Montebello (Montebello Lakes) comprises 59 natural lakes in the southeastern part of Chiapas, right along the Guatemalan border.

-In fact, one of the coolest things to do in Chiapas visits the Lago Internacional, or International Lake, where you can officially “cross” the border into Guatemala from Mexico – no passport needed.
-The mountains form a natural barrier, but you can go to the crossing point and take pictures and actually stand on Guatemalan territory.
+In fact, one of the coolest things to do in Chiapas is to visit the Lago Internacional, or International Lake, where you can officially “cross” the border into Guatemala from Mexico – no passport needed.
+The mountains form a natural barrier, but you can go to the crossing point and take pictures, and actually stand on Guatemalan territory.

 Beyond the Lago Internacional, there are only ten lakes of the 59 that can be visited.
 The most popular and stunning are:

-The Montebello Lakes are beautiful and well-worth visiting on a beautiful sunny day when the colors of the lakes pop.
+The Montebello Lakes are beautiful and well worth visiting on a sunny day when the colors of the lakes pop.
 On overcast days, however, the lakes just appear like any other.
-Nonetheless, considering that you can rent rafts, swim, camp, and hike here, visiting the Lagos de Montebello is considered one of the best things to do in Chiapas.
+Nonetheless, considering that you can rent rafts, swim, camp, and hike here, visiting the Lagos de Montebello is easily one of the best things to do in Chiapas.

 9. Witness the World’s Largest Natural Arch at Arco del Tiempo